thecodebeneath/lyrical-impact/README.md

 ### Google Jib
 Google container tools, the maven plugin can create the docker images for Boot apps.
+Use case: Production-like stack deployment.
+Runs with pre-built containers and a MariaDB service.

 ```
 mvn clean install